XRT Native APIs¶

 8

-9 // Create Buffer in DDR/Global memory to store output
+9 // Create buffer in DDR / global memory for output

 10 auto out_bo = xrt::aie::bo (device, SIZE * sizeof (float), 0, 0);